$E$-theory is compactly assembled: -algebras

 is cartesian. \item countable sum-preserving: A functor $F$ is called countable sum-preserving if for any countable family $(A_{i})_{i\in I}$ in $G\nCalg$ the coproduct $\coprod_{i\in I} F(A_{i})$ in the target of $F$ exists and the canonical map is an equivalence.
 Since a countable sum of separable $G$-$C^{*}$-algebras is again separable, the condition of being countable sum preserving is also well-defined for functors only defined on separable $G$-$C^{*}$-algebras. \item countable filtered colimit preserving: For every system $(A_{n})_{n\in \nat}$ in $G\nCalg$ the colimit $\colim_{n\in \nat} F(A_{n})$ in the target of $F$ exists and the canonical map is an equivalence.
 Since the colimit of a system $(A_{n})_{n\in \nat}$ of separable $G$-$C^{*}$-algebras is again separable this property makes also sense for functors only defined on separable $G$-$C^{*}$-algebras. \item $s$-finitariness: This property is only defined for functors $F$ defined on all of $G\nCalg$.
 A functor $F$ is called s-finitary if for every $A$ in $G\nCalg$ the colimit $\colim_{A'\subseteq_{\sepa} A} F(A')$ exists in the target of $F$ and the canonical morphism is an equivalence.
-Here $A'\subseteq_{\sepa} A$ is the poset of $G$-invariant separable subalgebras $A'$ of $A$.
+Here $A'\subseteq_{\sepa} A$ is the poset of $G$-invariant separable subalgebras $A'$ of $A$. {The functor $F$} is s-finitary if and only if $F$ preserves $\aleph_1$-filtered colimits. {In order to see this note} that the realization functor {defined as the left Kan-extension of the inclusion $G\nCalg_{\sepa}\to G\nCalg$ along $y:G\nCalg_{\sepa}\to\Ind_{\aleph_1}(G\nCalg_{{\sepa}})$} is an equivalence with inverse

 \end{enumerate} \end{rem}

 \begin{ddd} The functor $\asGc$ is the initial functor to an $\infty$-category admitting countable filtered colimits which is homotopy invariant and preserves filtered colimits. \end{ddd} The universal property required in \cref{wrejgioweferfw1} {asserts} that precomposition with $\asGc$ induces for every $\infty$-category {$\bC$} admitting countable filtered colimits an equivalence